-Ohhh peanut sauce.
-Sweet and salty, creamy and delicious.
-Do you like peanut sauce noodles for take-out?
-I sure do!
-With this recipe you can have all the delicious flavor of peanut sauce without all the grease and who-knows-what's-in-here sauce from your take out restaurant.
+With this recipe you can have all the delicious flavor of a healthy peanut sauce without all the grease and who-knows-what's-in-here sauce from your take-out restaurant.
 Here's a recipe you can make in five minutes that will give your dish so much flavor.

 This recipe is easy to make.
-Just throw everything in your food processor and turn it on until combined.
-Add more water if you want it to be a thinner consistency.
+Just throw everything in your food processor or blender and turn it on until combined.
+If you prefer to use an immersion blender, put it in a bowl or mason jar and blend it all up.
+Add more water to thin it out more.

 I love these mason jars for storing sauces.
-Here's a good size for big batches of sauce.
+Here's the best size for big batches of sauce.
 This recipe makes about 1.5 cups, which would fit in those jars well.
-I love the wide mouth version so I can use my rubber spatula.
+I love the wide mouth version so I can use my rubber spatula to get it all out.
 You don't want to waste any of this sauce, believe me.

 How long will peanut sauce keep in the fridge?

-This peanut dipping sauce should keep in the fridge for about a week in an airtight container.
+This peanut sauce recipe should keep in the fridge for about a week in an airtight container.